 During this second year:

 - Your child's growth has slowed considerably.
-In his first few months, he gained about 4 pounds, but he'll only gain about 3 to 5 pounds his entire second year.
+In their first few months, they gained about 4 pounds, but they'll only gain about 3 to 5 pounds their entire second year.

-- He's leaner than he was as a baby.
-His once-pudgy belly, face, arms, and legs have slimmed from walking, running, and jumping.
+- They're leaner than they were as a baby.
+Their once-pudgy belly, face, arms, and legs have slimmed from walking, running, and jumping.

 Month 16 Tips

 - If your child bites, don't overreact.
-Tell him simply but firmly, "Don't bite" or "Biting hurts."
-Keep repeating the message until he gets it.
+Tell them simply but firmly, "Don't bite" or "Biting hurts."
+Keep repeating the message until they get it.

 - If your child gets bitten, wash the bite mark with warm soapy water.
 Consult your pediatrician if the bite breaks through the skin.